 The Annexure contains a schedule of write-off periods that are acceptable to the Commissioner for assets that are written off on the straight-line method.
-These write-off periods are acceptable for assets that are used for purposes of trade, including a trade of leasing, and apply to any asset brought into use on or after 24 March 2020.
+These write-off periods are acceptable for assets that are used for purposes of trade, including a trade of leasing, and apply to any asset brought into use during a year of assessment commencing on or after 24 March 2020.
 The assets listed in the Annexure are of general application and not intended for specific industries.